ludoaubert/linkedboxdraw/README.md

 # linkedboxdraw

 Edition of relational diagrams, web based, serverless.

+Typical use case:
+Just been hired on a new software or data development project.
+You need to quickly understand how the data is structured.
+With linkedboxdraw, you can quickly create your own map.

 https://ludoaubert.github.io/linkedboxdraw/tableinput.html